 There’s one more interesting feature: automatic bed-leveling.
 This can be done with a single click and takes much of the hassle out of preparing a print.
 Leveling is often the most difficult part for new users, so we’re glad that this can be done with as little hassle as possible here.

 So, how much do you think this printer costs?
 We’re willing to bet you guessed too high.
 The Mini Delta retails for around $160, making it cheaper than even some of the open-source models we’ve covered before.
-Of course, it lacks some of the build volume, but let’s be real: this is still fantastic value.
+Of course, it lacks some of the build volume, but let’s be real: this is still awesome value.

 What’s even better is that you can use any brand of filament.
 Too often, low-cost 3D printers lock users into a particular proprietary filament, but happily, that’s not the case here.
 This gives users the freedom to experiment, find their favorite manufacturer, and tailor the printer for perfect prints almost every time.

 We know that 3D printing can be a difficult hobby to start, due to the high initial cost.
 That said, the Mini Delta offers that which no other model does: both the ability to get started for less than $200 and room to grow in the long term.
-By adding your own modifications, this printer could even rival some mid-range models.
+By adding your own modifications, this printer could even compete with some mid-range models.

 Monoprice’s website has general FAQs and troubleshooting information for various 3D printers, but none specifically for the Mini Delta.
 That said, much of this knowledge is transferable and can be used to diagnose the root cause of any problem you might face.